-- 4. The Defendant Internet Stores share unique identifiers establishing a logical relationship between them and reflecting that Defendants' counterfeiting operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
-Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their counterfeiting and/or infringing operations, including changing the names of their stores multiple times, opening new stores, helping their friends open stores, and making subtle changes to their Counterfeit/Infringing Products. - 5.
-Plaintiff is forced to file this action to combat Defendants' infringement of Plaintiff's Trademark and Copyrighted Material as well as to protect unknowing consumers from purchasing the Counterfeit/Infringing Products over the Internet.
-Plaintiff has been and continues to be irreparably harmed by Defendants' infringement of Plaintiff's Trademark and Copyrighted Material and, therefore, Plaintiff seeks injunctive relief to halt such infringement and irreparable harm.
+- 4. The Defendant Internet Stores share unique identifiers establishing a logical relationship between them and reflecting that Defendants' counterfeiting and infringing operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
+Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their counterfeiting and infringing operation, including changing the names of their stores multiple times, opening new stores, helping their friends open stores, and making subtle changes to their Counterfeit/Infringing Products. - 5.
+Plaintiff is forced to file this action to combat Defendants' infringement of Plaintiff's Trademark as well as to protect unknowing consumers from purchasing the Counterfeit/Infringing Products over the Internet.
+Plaintiff has been and continues to be irreparably harmed by Defendants' infringement of Plaintiff's Trademark and, therefore, Plaintiff seeks injunctive relief to halt such infringement and irreparable harm.
 Plaintiff also seeks monetary relief for the injury it is sustaining.